PSofya/Generator-semi-syntheticUAV-dataset/README.md

 # Generator-semi-syntheticUAV-dataset
 The generator is designed to synthesize realistic distortions in sets of aerial photographs taken from UAVs.
 The system implements a modular approach to transformations, ensuring reproducibility and control of augmentation parameters.
-#### Note: The effects of "fisheye" and wide-angle lens), geometric and photometric transformations and atmospheric conditions (fog overlay) are implemented.
+#### Note: The effects of "fisheye" and wide-angle lens, geometric and photometric transformations and atmospheric conditions (fog overlay) are implemented.

 ## 0. Table of Contents